damucz/timelinefx/README.md

 The system should support both fixed and variable timestep with optional tweening between states in Draw, although I didn't test it yet.

-I didn't want to bring additional dependency, so the official .eff file should be unzipped before use and the sprite paths in data.xml (in the end usually) manually corrected.
+I didn't want to bring additional dependency, so zou have to options:

+1. Unzip the official .eff file before use and edit the sprite paths in data.xml (in the end usually) manually.
+2. File->Export .zip from TimelineFX editor, unzip it and you are ready to go.

 Sorry for this.
 Looks more convenient to me than implementing libzip and loading images from memory stream.

 [Basic usage is described here](http://www.rigzsoft.co.uk/basic-usage-of-timelinefx-for-blitzmax/).